carina-studio/ULogViewer/ULogViewer/Resources/QuickStartGuide/QuickStartGuide.md

 ### Level Filter
 1. Select what log level you want to see on level drop down field on tool bar.

-Please noted that the level filter will be valid only when ***Level*** log property is defined in current log profile.
+Please note that the level filter will be valid only when ***Level*** log property is defined in current log profile.

 ### Process Identifier (PID) Filter
 There are 2 ways to set PID filter:
 + Click PID input field on tool bar.
 + Right-click on selected logs and click ***Filter by selected PID*** or ***Filter by selected PID only*** item.

-Please noted that the PID filter will be valid only when ***ProcessId*** log property is defined in current log profile.
+Please note that the PID filter will be valid only when ***ProcessId*** log property is defined in current log profile.

 ### Thread Identifier (TID) Filter
 There are 2 ways to set TID filter:
 + Click TID input field on tool bar.
 + Right-click on selected logs and click ***Filter by selected TID*** or ***Filter by selected TID only*** item.

-Please noted that the TID filter will be valid only when ***ThreadId*** log property is defined in current log profile.
+Please note that the TID filter will be valid only when ***ThreadId*** log property is defined in current log profile.

 ### Combination of Text Filters and Other Filters
 Level, PID and TID filters are evaluated in **AND** mode and text filters are evaluated in **OR** mode.